This blog post is all about data coding, and will give you our top 3 tips on how best to code your data.

 While it’s great to get your hands dirty and learn the basics of data cleaning and classification there’s really no substitute for cleaning and classifying your data quickly, accurately and automatically, so let us do the heavy lifting for you.

 We’ve created DataKleenr, an automated data cleaning tool that cleans and classifies your data for you effortlessly, saving you time and money.
-It might just be the fastest and easiest data classification tool out there.
+Check it out – it might not be the worst thing that you do today.